OTI Festival 1974: Detailed voting results

-Each participating broadcaster assembled a national jury located in its respective country, composed of five members each.
+Each participating broadcaster (Note: Or group of broadcasters that jointly participated representing a country.) assembled a national jury located in its respective country, composed of five members each.
 Each juror gave one vote to its favorite entry and could not vote for the entry representing its own country.
 Each participating broadcaster had also a delegate present in the hall to stand in for its jury if it was not receiving the event live, or in case of communication failure during the broadcast or voting.
+To ensure that there was no vote switching, before the voting segment began each participating broadcaster announced to its national audience the vote of its jury in local opt-out from its studios.
+In the event of a tie for first place, the stand-in delegates from the countries not affected by the tie would vote to select the winning song from among the tied ones.